 About Us

 The Adelaide Robotics and Computer Science Academy (ARCSA) was established in 2017 to prepare children for their future careers in robotics and computer science.
-Since our inception, over 300 students have completed courses with us, and we currently welcome nearly 100 students each year.
+Since our inception, over 400 students have completed courses with us, and we currently welcome nearly 100 students each year.
 Computer Science never stands still, and neither do we.
 Our curriculum is a living framework that expands and adapts with every breakthrough, making the learning journey ongoing.

 At the Adelaide Robotics and Computer Science Academy (ARCSA), we believe that education is not about memorising answers but about learning how to think clearly in a world that never stands still.
 Our work is not merely about robotics, coding, or artificial intelligence.
 It is about cultivating a way of mind that can face complexity with curiosity, resilience, and attention.
+We learn to solve problems, to think critically, in other words, to apply computational thinking in all areas of knowledge.

 Our curriculum is more than a sequence of courses; it is a living framework that grows in dialogue with real systems, real failures, and real questions.
 We guide students to build, test, reflect, and refine not just robots and programs, but their own understanding of how intelligence emerges in the world.